 The stability of the foundations was evaluated using soil data from field investigations and reviewing design drawings, operational and maintenance procedures, and conditions observed in the field by AECOM.
 Additionally, slope stability analyses were performed to evaluate slip surfaces passing through the foundations.
-The Primary Ash Pond is a ring dike structure and does not have abutments.

-The foundation consists of stiff to hard soil, which indicates stable foundations.
+The foundation consists of soft to stiff clay, which indicates stable foundations.
+Soil conditions at the abutments were found to be similar to the foundation for the remainder of the Bottom Ash Pond.
 Slope stability analyses exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the foundation.
-The slope stability analyses are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Primary Ash Pond at Newton Power Station (October 2016).
+The slope stability analyses are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Bottom Ash Pond at Baldwin Energy Complex (October 2016).
 A review of operational and maintenance procedures as well as current and past performance of the dikes has determined appropriate processes are in place for continued operational performance.

-Based on the conditions observed by AECOM, the Primary Ash Pond was designed and constructed with stable foundations.
-Operational and maintenance procedures are in place to address any issues related to the stability of foundations; therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(i).
+Based on the conditions observed by AECOM, the Bottom Ash Pond was designed and constructed with stable foundations and abutments.
+Operational and maintenance procedures are in place to address any issues related to the stability of the foundations and abutments.
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(i).